 Dopamine is another neurotransmitter that affects your mood, and low dopamine levels are strongly associated with depression.
 Candida has a role to play here too, as one of its metabolites (acetaldehyde) binds with dopamine.
 This, incidentally, is also one of the reasons why alcoholics tend towards depression (26).

 Lastly, an overworked liver can reduce your ability to store and use vitamin B12.
 This important vitamin helps your brain and nervous system to function properly, and low levels have been linked to depression and mental illness.

 The symptoms listed above might be the most common signs of a Candida problem, but they are far from the only ones.

-The signs of Candida Related Complex can also include any of the symptoms listed below.
+The signs of Candida overgrowth can also include any of the symptoms listed below.
 If you recognize a few of these, along with some of the more common symptoms listed above, it might be time to evaluate whether poor gut health might be causing your health issues.
 If you have a wide selection of seemingly-unrelated symptoms, Candida albicans might be to blame.

 - Acid reflux

 - Cravings for sugary snacks